tw-haiven/haiven-mcp-server/docs/AUTHENTICATION.md

 ## Overview

 Haiven uses OKTA for authentication by default.
 The MCP server needs to authenticate when making API calls to Haiven.
-There are three authentication methods available:
+There are two authentication methods available:

 ## Method 1: Development Mode (Recommended for Testing)